 There will be a number of challenges displayed which relate to our termly topic, please encourage your child to choose and complete at least 3 of these during each half term.
 This challenge work can be brought into school (or photographed at home and the photo brought in) whenever your child has completed each task.
 Children will be awarded a House Point for every challenge.
 Please encourage your child to complete these challenges as independently as they can with guidance when required.
 These challenges may stay the same during the second half of the term.
 Please also ensure Home/School diaries are handed in on Thursdays with their Mathematics and Spelling Homework books.

-Times tables continues to be a big focus for children in Year 4.
-Children will continue to work through their Times Table Challenge which they began in Year 3.
-If they successfully answer all questions (2 errors allowed) within 2 minutes they will receive their certificate and will move to the next challenge.
-Please see our school website for helpful hints on how to assist your child with learning their times tables up to 12x12 and copies of sheets which children can print off and challenge themselves.
+Times tables continue to be a focus in Year 4.
+With the advent of the Government timed multiplication tests in June we will continue to encourage the children to build on their skills from year 3.
+Please see the maths page of the school website for helpful hints on how to assist your child with learning their tables and copies of sheets which you can print off for children to challenge themselves.

 Just a reminder that your child needs to have a white t-shirt, shorts and a pair of trainers for PE.
 We also advise providing a tracksuit for outside PE.
 Please put all kit in a named bag and label each item.
 Please can we remind you that no jewellery should be worn, including earrings and long hair should be tied back (please ensure hair ties are in your child’s bag).
 PE days will be written in the home/school diary, but please can your child leave their PE kit in school all week in case it changes.